abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/index.rst

-FinLoRA: Fine-tuning LLMs with LoRA on Warren Buffett's Wisdom
+Buffett-Agent: Fine-tuning LLMs with LoRA on Warren Buffett's Wisdom
 ================================================================

-Welcome to the documentation for the FinLoRA research project.
+Welcome to the documentation for the Buffett-Agent research project.
 This project explores the application of Low-Rank Adaptation (LoRA) for fine-tuning Large Language Models using Warren Buffett's investment philosophy and business wisdom.

 .. toctree::
    :maxdepth: 2